 Connection subscriptions currently offered by GigaClear are 30, 300, and 900 Mbps.
 The Fibre-to-the-Property technology is very reliable, but do note that these speeds are achieved at the router under ‘ideal’ conditions, specifically where only one PC is connected via cable directly to the router, and that no other device is connected to it.

 Bear in mind also that testing via WiFi is completely unrealistic as the data transfer rate is necessarily slowed down by wireless encryption / decryption and also by signal reduction through walls etc which can give a significantly lower speed indication than is really the case – so don’t become agitated if your smart phone reports a lower speed, it’s almost certainly working at its maximum!

 Suffice to say that the available range of speed choices for this service can ensure that the needs of every household from occasional email users up to several quite serious game players are easily accommodated.

-BT do not provide Superfast speeds through telephone land-lines, expect 4 – 8 Mbps through an ADSL router, depending how far you are from the cabinet which is situated at the north end of the village, just at the top of Bubbs Hill.
+As mentioned above, BT do not provide Superfast speeds through telephone land-lines, it is still copper to the local cabinet, so expect 4 – 8 Mbps through an ADSL router, depending how far you are from it.
+The cabinet is situated at the north end of the village, just at the top of Bubbs Hill.

 If you want to enroll for superfast broadband, simply click The Gigaclear Postcode Checker page.
 Enter your postcode, and a drop-down list of properties appears – pick your own, and follow the screens and prompts to order your service, set up connection and payment arrangements etc. Note that subscriptions are available from Gigaclear directly, or through a number of different retail providers, whose tariffs may suit your requirements better.